yiisoft/yii-bulma/docs/message.md

 ## Message widget

-The Bulma message is a multi-part component:
+The message widget renders HTML necessary to display a message like the following:

-- the `message` container
-- the optional `message-header` that can hold a title and a delete element
-- the `message-body` for the longer body of the message

-The css framework does not have any javascript, but you can use the asset `BulmaJsAsset::class`, which has the necessary javascript to close the notification with the close button, or use your own javascript.

-Message demo:

 <p align="center">
     <img src="images/message.png">
 </p>

-Example usage:
+HTML generated consists of:

+- A `message` container.
+- An optional `message-header` that can hold a title, and a "delete" element.
+- A `message-body` for the longer body of the message.

+In order for the message to be close-able you can use the asset `BulmaJsAsset::class`, which registers necessary JavaScript.
+Alternatively, you can use your own JavaScript code.

+### Usage

 ```php
 <?php